fuskovic/networker/README.md

 # List

-    list information on connected device(s).
+    List information on connected network devices.
-    Must be run as root.

     Usage:
     networker list [flags]

     Aliases:
     list, ls

     Examples:

+    List the IP of the current network gateway, local IP of this machine, and remote IP of this machine:

+            long form:

+                    networker list --me

+            short form:

+                    networker ls -m

+    List the hostname, IP address, and connection status of all devices on the current network:

+            long form:

+                    sudo networker list --all

+            short form:

-        sudo networker ls --me -a
+                    sudo networker ls -a

     Flags:
-        -a, --all    enable this to list all connected network interface devices and associated information(must be run as root)
-        -h, --help   help for list
+    -a, --all    List the IP, hostname, and connection status of all devices on this network. (must be run as root) -h, --help   help for list
-            --me     enable this to list the name, local IP, remote IP, and router IP for this machine
+    -m, --me     List the name, local IP, remote IP, and router IP for this machine and the network it's connected to.

 # Lookup

-    lookup hostnames, IP addresses, nameservers, and general network information.
+    Lookup hostnames, IP addresses, nameservers, and general network information.

     Usage:
     networker lookup [flags]

     Aliases:
     lookup, lu

     Examples:

-    lookup network :
+    Look up the network for a given hostname or IP:

+            long form:

-        networker lookup --network facebook.com || 31.13.65.36
+                    networker lookup --network 31.13.65.36

-    lookup hostname :
+            short form:

+                    networker lu -n 31.13.65.36

+    Look up the hostname for a given IP:

+            long form:

                     networker lookup --hostnames 157.240.195.35

-    lookup nameserver :
+            short form:

+                    no short form as -h is reserved for help

+    Look up nameservers for a given hostname:

+            long form:

                     networker lookup --nameservers youtube.com

-    lookup ip :
+            short form:

+                    networker lu -s youtube.com

+    Look up the addresses for a given hostname:

+            long form:

                     networker lookup --addresses youtube.com

+            short form:

+                    networker lu -a youtube.com

     Flags:
-        -a, --addresses string     look up IP addresses by hostname -h, --help                 help for lookup
+    -a, --addresses string     Look up IP addresses for a given hostname.
+    -h, --help                 help for lookup
+        --hostnames string     Look up hostnames for a given IP address.
+    -s, --nameservers string   Look up nameservers for a given hostname.
-            --hostnames string     look up hostnames by IP address -n, --nameservers string   look up name servers by hostname --network string       look up the network of a host
+    -n, --network string       Look up the network a given hostname belongs to.

 # Capture

-    capture network packets on specified devices.
+    Capture network packets on specified devices.

     Usage:
     networker capture [flags]

     Aliases:
     capture, c, cap

     Examples:

+    Capture packets on en1 for 10 seconds or until 100 packets have been captured and log the capture status during capture:

+            long form:

-        capture pkts on en1 for 10s or until 100 pkts captured: networker capture --devices en1 --seconds 10 --out myCaptureSession --limit --num 100 --verbose
+                    networker capture --devices en1 --seconds 10 --out myCaptureSession --limit --num 100 --verbose

             short form:

-            networker c -d en1 -s 10 -o myCaptureSession -l -n 100 -v
+                    networker c -d en1 -s 10 -out myCaptureSession -l -n 100 -v

     Flags:
-        -d, --devices strings   devices on which to capture network packets (comma separated).
+    -d, --devices strings   Comma-separated list of devices to capture packets on.
     -h, --help              help for capture
-        -l, --limit             enable packet capture limiting(must use with --num || -n to specify number).
+    -l, --limit             Limit the number of packets to capture. (must be used with the --num flag) -n, --num int           Number of total packets to capture across all devices.
-        -n, --num int           number of packets to capture (accumulative for all devices) -o, --out string        specify outfile to write captured packets to -s, --seconds int       Amount of seconds to run capture -v, --verbose           enable verbose logging.
+    -o, --out string        Name of an output file to write the packets to.
+    -s, --seconds int       Amount of seconds to run capture for.
+    -v, --verbose           Enable verbose logging.

 # Scan

-    scan for exposed ports on a designated IP.
+    Scan an IP for exposed ports.

     Usage:
     networker scan [flags]

     Aliases:
     scan, s

     Examples:

-        scan only a specified set of TCP ports and only log if they're open: networker scan --ip <someIPaddress> --ports 22,80,3389 --open-only
+    Scan a comma-separated list of TCP ports of an address and only log out the ones that are open:

+            long form:

-        scan all TCP ports up to port 1024 and only log status if they're open: networker scan --ip <someIPaddress> --up-to 1024 --tcp-only --open-only
+                    networker scan --ip <address> --ports 22,80,3389 --tcp-only --open-only

             short form:

+                    networker s --ip <address> -p 22,80,3389 -t -o

+    Scan all TCP ports up to port 1024 and only log out the ones that are open:

+            long form:

+                    networker scan --ip <someIPaddress> --up-to 1024 --tcp-only --open-only

+            short form:

-            networker s --ip <someIPaddress> --up-to 1024 -t -o
+                    networker s --ip <address> -u 1024 -t -o

     Flags:
-        -h, --help         help for scan      --ip string    IP address to scan -o, --open-only    enable to only log open ports -p, --ports ints   explicitly specify which ports you want scanned (comma separated).
-If not specifi ed, all ports will be scanned unless up-to flag is specified.
+    -h, --help         help for scan
+        --ip string    IP address to scan.
+    -o, --open-only    Only print the ports that are open.
+    -p, --ports ints   Specify a comma-separated list of ports to scan. (scans all ports if left unspecified) -t, --tcp-only     Only scan TCP ports.
+        --udp-only     Only scan UDP ports.
-        -t, --tcp-only     enable to scan only tcp ports --udp-only     enable to scan only udp ports -u, --up-to int    scan all ports up to a specified value
+    -u, --up-to int    Scan all ports up to a given port number.

 # Proxy

-    forward network traffic from one network connection to another
+    Forward network traffic from one network connection to another.

     Usage:
     networker proxy [flags]

     Aliases:
     proxy, p

     Examples:

+    Start a new proxy server that listens on a given port and forwards traffic to a given address:

-        long format:
+            long form:

-            networker proxy --listen-on <port> -upstream <host>:<port>
+                    networker proxy --listen-on <port> --upstream <host>:<port>

-        short format:
+            short form:

                     networker p -l <port> -u <host>:<port>

     Flags:
     -h, --help              help for proxy
-        -l, --listen-on int     port for proxy to listen on -u, --upstream string   <host>:<port> to proxy traffic to
+    -l, --listen-on int     Port to listen on.
+    -u, --upstream string   Address of server to forward traffic to.

 # Backdoor

-    create and connect to backdoors to gain shell access over TCP
+    Create and connect to backdoors to gain shell access over TCP.

     Usage:
     networker backdoor [flags]

     Aliases:
     backdoor, bd, b

     Examples:

+    Create a new backdoor:

-        long format:
+            long form:

-            networker backdoor --create --port 4444
+                    networker backdoor --create --port <port>

-        short format:
+            short form:

+                    networker bd --create -p <port>

+    Connect to an existing backdoor:

+            long form:

-            networker backdoor --connect --address <host>:4444
+                    networker backdoor --connect --address <host>:<port>

+            short form:

+                    networker bd --connect -a <host>:<port>

     Flags:
-        -a, --address string   address of remote target to connect to(format: <host>:<port>)) --connect          connect to a TCP backdoor(must be used with --address flag) --create           create a TCP backdoor(must be used with --port flag) -h, --help             help for backdoor
+    -a, --address string   Address of a remote target to connect to. (format: <host>:<port>) --connect          Connect to a TCP backdoor. (must be used with the --address flag) --create           Create a TCP backdoor. (must be used with the --port flag) -h, --help             help for backdoor
-        -p, --port int         port number to listen for connections on
+    -p, --port int         Port number to listen for connections on. (format: 80)